With all the retail software systems, integrated point of sale and inventory around, you’re likely tempted to indulge in complicated sales metrics.

 On the other hand, it can be just about OK if the average sale order value is not growing.
 In many retail businesses, it is not possible to sell more expensive stuff or buy more at the time.

 The average purchasing power of the society does have limits, and so does the rationally acceptable price level.
 You cannot charge 1000 bucks for a T-shirt.
 So sometimes the only thing you can do, is to get more customers and more transactions, even if the average value of a purchase is falling.

 4. Items per purchase (Size of an average shopping cart)

-In retail business, especially brick-and-mortar outlet, a sold item more roughly estimates for added revenue.
-It also brings along handling costs like inventory carrying costs, transaction time and salary of sales associates, need for retail space.
+In the retail business, especially brick-and-mortar outlet, a sold item more roughly estimates for added revenue.
+It also brings along handling costs like inventory carrying costs, transaction time and salary of sales associates, needs for retail space.

 Your point of sale system should be capable of providing you with pretty exact data.
 If your transaction volumes are low, the number of items may seem insignificant, as a carton of milk equal to an iPad sold.
 When the sales volumes are higher, it starts making much more sense.
 If your retail business keeps up good averages per purchase, but the number of items is rising, it means people are buying cheaper products in bulk.

 Check your sales offers, maybe you’re overdoing something?
-Come the next month, and nobody buys soap and shampoos anymore, because your customers now have large stock at home.
+Come next month, and nobody buys soap and shampoos anymore because your customers now have large stock at home.